 The question about hierarchy is a question similar to “Are there bosses in sociocracy?”
 As you might be able to guess, I’d say that there are bosses in sociocracy.
 I hope you are at least a little bit surprised!
 Haven’t we heard so many headlines about flat organizations, boss-less organizations and self-organizing?
 How can sociocracy, which served as the basis for Holacracy, involve hierarchy?
-Wasn’t the promise that all would be different, more shiny and even more effective without bosses?
+Wasn’t the promise that everything would be different, more shiny and even more effective without bosses?

-It all depends on how you interpret “hierarchy”, or “boss”.
+It all depends on how you interpret “hierarchy”, or “boss.”
 If “hierarchy is a system or organization in which people or groups are ranked one above the other according to […] authority” (wikipedia definition of hierarchy), then the answer is clearly no, there is no authority in sociocracy in the sense that someone has power over you.
 But there certainly is hierarchy.

-However, there is hierarchy, but it is not hierarchy of people.
+There is hierarchy, but it is not hierarchy of people.
 It is a hierarchy of levels of specificity.
-The questions a work group (circle) will deal with on a shop floor will be different from the questions asked in a circle that does 5-year planning.
+The questions of a circle working on a shop floor will be different from the questions in a circle that does 5-year planning.
 This does not mean that one tier is more valuable or more difficult.
 It only means that they are different levels to pay attention to.
-Everyone, in their personal lives, makes decisions in a narrow scope (What am I eating for lunch?) and decisions that have a larger impact (Am I moving abroad?).
-If we walk around addressing only the question of whether or not we are moving abroad, no one is cooking lunch.
+Everyone makes decisions in a narrow scope (What am I eating for lunch?) and decisions that have a larger impact (Am I moving abroad?).
+If we walk around addressing only the question of whether we are moving abroad, no one is cooking lunch.
 If we only focus about meal planning, then we will ignore other areas of our lives.
 But then again, if I think about moving plans while I am cooking, my meal might not be the best I ever cooked.
-What I am pointing to are three insights:

-- Every organizations comes with different levels of specificity.
+- 1. Every organizations comes with different levels of specificity.

-- All of those levels need to be taken care of.
+- 2. All of those levels need to be taken care of.

-- We will get better results if we focus on the level that we’re dealing with in the moment.
+- 3. We will get better results if we focus on the level that we’re dealing with in the moment.

 All of those jobs need doing.
 There is no moralistic judgement.
 What nested domains of authority give us is simply clarity about who takes care of what.
 In trainings, we often do this little sleight-of-hand of turning an organizational structure by 90 degrees once participants got used to seeing it one way.
 Each of the organizational structures below is an accurate description of nested circles.
-And each comes with the same hierarchy of broad to specific, or specific to broad.
+And each comes with the same hierarchy of more broad to more specific.

 Double linking in combination with consent decision-making not only prevents power-over but it also serves flow of information.
 The “higher” circle will hear about what the “lower” circle is up to, and vice versa.
-Traditionally, the leader of the “lower” circle represents the top-down link, while the delegate (or rep) forms the bottom-up link.
-Information can flow in both directions, always balancing out power and gaining transparency.
+Traditionally, the leader of the “lower” circle represents the top-down link, while the delegate forms the bottom-up link.
+Information can flow in both directions, balancing out power and gaining transparency.
 The more we know about what other circles are planning and what their struggles are, the better we can consider their needs.
 This reduces friction and increases effectiveness within and between teams.

 Are leaders bosses?

-There are bosses!
+Yes, there are bosses!

-There are no bosses!
+No, there are no bosses!

-Hierarchy of Specificity and Roles
+Hierarchy of specificity and roles

 Just like in Holacracy, a person can hold more than one role.
 The office fridge czar can be holding the social media guru role at the same time, and might be taking care of the servers.
 That means that roles are in relationship to each other and to circles whose domain those roles are in — not people.
 This is the distinction that is inherent in sociocracy and was called “roles, not souls” in the holacratic discourse.
 Roles are hierarchic in the sense that they belong in the domain of a circle and the circles themselves are organized in tiers of specificity.
-The point people try to make is that neither holacracy nor sociocracy pigeon-hole people, just roles.
+The point people try to make is that neither Holacracy nor sociocracy pigeon-hole people, just roles.
 That sounds like semantics but it is not.
 Especially when you consider that one person will fill several roles throughout the organization, depending on their skills and interests.
-The implications of this are:

 - Every individual might fill some roles that are more specific and some that are more abstract.
 I myself am a good example.
 In a sociocratically run cohousing community of about 90 people that I am a part of, I currently hold the role of the one re-stocking the kids room with art supplies.
 I wash the windows of the community building.
 I also am facilitator of one of the department circles.
 And I am the one who convenes the General Circle.
 Each member can mix their own blend of roles that suits them.

 - Overall, in a sociocratic world, we can also combine our roles according the level of attention we want to pay.
-For instance, though I might not be paying attention to the overall planning of my girl’s middle school sport team, I might be willing to bake a cake for them from time to time.
+For example, although I might not be paying attention to the overall planning of my girl’s middle school sports team, I might be willing to bake a cake for them from time to time.
 Also, I confess, I do not pay attention to the school Parent-Teacher-Association.
 But I am part of the local time bank and oversee the onboarding of new members.
 Our time and, more importantly, our attention is limited.
 An approach like sociocracy that allows for roles allows for a dynamic life balance.
 Sometimes we are worker bees — “just tell me what to do” — sometimes we are part of the decision-making on different levels of specificity.

 In that sense, healing from power-over takes time, awareness, practice and an intentional effort.
 One way sociocracy offers this is by doing rounds.
-When we get used to speaking one by one, we can counterbalance difference in traditional holders of power (may it be power through rank or through privilege).
+When we get used to speaking one by one, we can counterbalance difference in traditional holders of power.
 Declaring everyone equal on paper and not sticking to process in who talks when and for how long reinforces inequality.